alankrantas/edge-impulse-esp32-cam-image-classification/README.md

 ![41Ub2S0SjXL _AC_](https://user-images.githubusercontent.com/44191076/153631624-e13576b3-b440-4cd0-8a42-fd29cbe25a2d.jpg)

-This example is for Ai-Thinker's ESP32-CAM board, preferably with a ESP32-CAM-MB programmer board (or use an external USB-TTL module, see [here](https://randomnerdtutorials.com/program-upload-code-esp32-cam/)).
+This example is specifically for Ai-Thinker's ESP32-CAM board, preferably with a ESP32-CAM-MB programmer board (or use an external USB-TTL module, see [here](https://randomnerdtutorials.com/program-upload-code-esp32-cam/)).
+You also need to install [Arduino-ESP32](https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json) board support and choose ```Ai Thinker ESP32-CAM```.

 This is modified from [ESP32 Cam and Edge Impulse](https://github.com/edgeimpulse/example-esp32-cam) with simplified code and copied necessary libraries from Espressif's [esp-face](https://github.com/Yuri-R-Studio/esp-face). ```esp-face``` had been changed a lot into [esp-dl](https://github.com/espressif/esp-dl) and thus broke the original example.
 The original example also requires WiFi and the user has to refresh the webpage to classify a new image.

+> See the original example repo or [this article](https://www.survivingwithandroid.com/tinyml-esp32-cam-edge-image-classification-with-edge-impulse/) about how to generate your own model on Edge Impulse.
+You can also still run the original example by copy every libraries in this example to the project directory, then re-open the .ino script.

 This example does not output image via a web server, it can be modified to run in anyway you like, as long as you can point the camera to the images's direction.
 Be noted that you won't be able to read anything in the serial port monitor if you use Arduino IDE 2.0!